-In anticipation of the initial public offering, a management team with deep industry experience has been identified and engaged as employees and consultants to assist the Company in preparing for the initial public offering and subsequently, to operate and function as public company.
+In anticipation of the initial public offering, a management team with deep industry experience has been identified and engaged as employees and consultants to assist the Company in preparing for the initial public offering and subsequently, to operate and function as a public company.
 Through 2021, the Company primarily operated with only one full time employee and a series of consultants.
-During this period, the primary activities included: technology evaluation, acquisition and validation, capital acquisition and business development activities which in general, have readied the Company for contract services while exploring strategic partnering and asset acquisition.
-The Company's financial statements reflect and accumulated deficit of approximately \$1,600,000 as a result of these activities including the licensing costs for bfLEAPTM.
-We anticipate that our general and administrative expenses will increase in the future to support our service offerings, clinical and pre-clinical research and development activities associated with strategic partnering and collaborations as acquired product candidates and the increased costs of operating as a public company.
+During this period, the primary activities included: technology evaluation, acquisition and validation, capital acquisition and business development activities which in general, have readied the Company for contract services while exploring strategic partnering and asset acquisition as noted above.
+The Company's financial statements reflect an accumulated deficit of approximately \$1,600,000 as a result of these activities including the licensing costs for bfLEAPTM.
+Our 2021

+Statement of Operation reflect approximately \$555,000 in operating expenses in 2021 versus approximately \$260,000 in 2020.
+The increase reflects the Company's preparation for its IPO including legal and accounting costs related to the audit of the Company's 2019 - 2021 financial statements.
+The Company also engaged the management team noted above which resulted in increased consulting and stock-based compensation expenses in 2021.
+We anticipate that our general and administrative expenses will increase in the future to support our service offerings, clinical and pre-clinical research and development activities associated with strategic partnering and collaborations as well as any newly acquired product candidates and the increased costs of operating as a public company.
 These increases will likely include increased costs related to the hiring of additional personnel and fees to outside consultants, lawyers and accountants, among other expenses.
 Additionally, we anticipate increased costs associated with being a public company including expenses related to services associated with maintaining compliance with exchange listing and Securities and Exchange Commission requirements, insurance, and investor relations costs.